Best Machine Learning Development Companies in 2026

 | Django / Flask / FastAPI / backend / API delivery fit | 10 | ML systems need production backends, not just notebooks | Stack lists, case studies |

-| Delivery model flexibility (staff aug / dedicated / project) | 10 | Buyers need the right commercial model, not the only one offered | Stated services, Clutch reviews |
+| Delivery model flexibility (staff augmentation / dedicated / project) | 10 | Buyers need the right commercial model, not the only one offered | Stated services, Clutch reviews |

 | Governance, QA, code review, security, risk reduction | 10 | Production ML requires discipline around code, data, and models | Stated practices, public commentary |